 - Can the company dominate the market in its niche?

-- How experienced are the management team?
+- How experienced is the management team?

 - Related Article: 13 Ways to Beat The Market.
 Legendary Strategies Explained